Fast sampling from constrained spaces using the Metropolis-adjusted Mirror Langevin algorithm: Conclusion

-More conceptually, \nameref{alg:mamla} also strongly uses the dual form of \ref{eq:MLD} i.e., by using \ref{eq:MLA} which is a discretisation of the SDE in the dual space.
 While an algorithm based on the discretision of the primal SDE by itself will not guarantee feasible iterates, the Metropolis-Hastings filter could be used to ensure that (1) the iterates are feasible at all times, and (2) the resulting Markov chain is reversible with respect to the target distribution.
-However, the primal space SDE introduces a third-order quantity, specifically \(\nabla \cdot \hessmirror{x}^{-1}\) which might be hard to compute.
-In this case, considering that any Metropolis-adjusted Markov chain is reversible with respect to the target, it would be interesting to analyse a proposal kernel that doesn't have this third-order quantity in it.
+Notably, the primal space SDE introduces a third-order quantity, specifically \(\nabla \cdot \{\hessmirror{x}^{-1}\}\) which might be hard to compute.
+However, owing to the fact that the Metropolis-adjustment results in a Markov chain that is reversible with respect to the target, it would be instructive to analyse a proposal that does not contain the aforementioned third order expression in it.